 Lay Eucharistic Visitors are trained by the clergy and licensed by the bishop to carry Holy Communion to the hospitalized and homebound immediately following worship.

 Ushers offer the first welcome to people coming to worship.
-They distribute worship leaflets, provide helpful direction for newcomers and visitors, collect the alms during the service, and straighten up the place afterward.
-Ushers serve on teams that are assigned for a month of Sundays, twice a year, under the leadership of a team captain.
+They distribute leaflets, provide helpful direction, collect alms, and straighten up afterward.
+Ushers serve on teams that are assigned for a month of Sundays twice per year.

-Greeters take particular care to welcome newcomers and visitors to St. Peter’s.
-Each Sunday a team of greeters is located in the narthex of the church to welcome our guests.
+Greeters welcome visitors to St. Peter’s.
+Each Sunday a team of greeters is assigned to welcome guests.
 They distribute information and answer questions about the parish and the Episcopal Church.

 Members of the congregation provide flowers each week to the Glory of God and in memory of those who have died.
 Following worship, Sunday flowers are delivered to the hospitalized and homebound.

-Chancel Guild Chancel Guild members prepare the sanctuary for worship each week.
-They care for vestments, hangings, and all items used in worship.
-Guild members are grouped onto four teams, and each team is on for two weeks and off for six.
+Chancel Guild members prepare the sanctuary for worship.
+They care for vestments, hangings, and items used in worship.
+Guild members are grouped into teams.
+Each team is on for two weeks and off for six.

 For more information on any of these ministries, please contact the church office.